MicrosoftDocs/azure-devops-docs/docs/package/concepts/best-practices.md

 Add any public sources as a public upstream.

-Add any internal sources as a Azure DevOps Services upstream.
+Add any internal sources as an Azure DevOps Services upstream.

 Find out more information about [upstream sources](upstream-sources.md) and [how to configure upstream sources](../how-to/set-up-upstream-sources.md).